Sphere10/NPascalCoin/README.md

 # NPascalCoin

-NPascalCoin is a C# library for PascalCoin.
-Currently only the JSON-RPC API is supported with plans to add full-protocol support in future.
+NPascalCoin is a cross-platform (.NET Standard 2) library for PascalCoin.

+Currently only a client for the Classic JSON-RPC is provided.

+**NOTE**: This library is under heavy development, please use [Releases/1.0.0](https://github.com/Sphere10/NPascalCoin/tree/Releases/1.0.0) branch for prior version.

 ## Usage